 The CST program is delivered entirely online but is not self-paced.
-Course scheduling is not unlike scheduling of face-to-face courses with start and end dates.
+Course scheduling is not unlike scheduling of faceto-face courses with start and end dates.
 Online delivery of courses provides additional opportunities but also some challenges and does require significant commitment from students.
 Benefits include flexible hours of study, availability of the program in remote communities and increased course availability for those students who work part-time.
 Students will, however, work mostly on their own without the benefit of the classroom experience.
 Students who enrol in the program must have exceptional organizational skills, be motivated to schedule their own time for study and submit assignments on time.
 The courses in this program will have schedules that must be adhered to in order to complete them successfully.

-- ABTO 001 Foundation Project

-- ABTO 101 Database Management Systems

-- ABTO 203 Online Learner Success

-- ABTO 213 Networking

-- ABTO 217 Foundations of System Development

-- ABTO 220 Network Security

-- ICT 001 Server Management

-- ICT 102 Computer Hardware

-- ICT 108 Operating Systems I

-- ICT 110 Network Infrastructure

-- ICT 112 Fundamentals of Web Development

-- ICT 114 Database Design

-- ICT 120 Foundations of System Development

-- ICT 122 Foundation Project

-- ICT 214 Database Design

-- ICT 216 Database Management Systems

-- ICT 232 Network Security

-- ICT 234 Server Management

-- ICT 236 Network Infrastructure
+ICT 001 Online Learner Success ICT 102 Computer Hardware ICT 108 Operating Systems I ICT 110 Professionalism and Customer Service ICT 112 Fundamentals of Web Development ICT 114 Networking ICT 120 Foundations of System Development ICT 122 Foundation Project ICT 214 Database Design ICT 216 Database Management Systems ICT 232 Network Security ICT 234 Server Management ICT 236 Network Infrastructure